-Victor Ho Director and Company Secretary Appointed Director since 24 January 2014; Company Secretary since 30 September 2015 Qualifications BCom, LLB (Western Australia), CTA Experience Victor Ho has been in Executive roles with a number of ASX-listed companies across the investments, resources and technology sectors over the past 19+ years.
+Victor Ho Director and Company Secretary Appointed Director since 24 January 2014; Company Secretary since 30 September 2015 Qualifications BCom, LLB (Western Australia), CTA Experience Victor Ho has been in Executive roles with a number of ASX-listed companies across the investments, resources and technology sectors over the past 20 years.
 Mr Ho is a Chartered Tax Adviser (CTA) and previously had 9 years' experience in the taxation profession with the Australian Tax Office (ATO) and in a specialist tax law firm.
-Mr Ho has been actively involved in the investment management of listed investment companies (as an Executive Director and/or a member of the Investment Committee), the structuring and execution of a number of corporate, M&A and international joint venture (in South America, Indonesia and the Middle East) transactions, capital raisings and capital management initiatives and has extensive experience in public company administration, corporations' law and stock exchange compliance and investor/shareholder relations.
-Special responsibilities Secretary of Audit Committee and Remuneration and Nomination Committee Relevant Interests in shares and options Nil Other positions held in listed entities Executive Director (also Company Secretary) of: Orion Equities Limited (ASX:OEQ) (Secretary since 2 August 2000 and Director since 4 July 2003) Queste Communications Ltd (ASX:QUE) (Secretary since 30 August 2000 and Director since 3 April 2013) Company Secretary of: Bentley Capital Limited (ASX:BEL) (since 5 February 2004) Keybridge Capital Limited (ASX:KBC) (since 13 October 2016) Former position in other listed entities in past 3 years None
+Mr Ho has been actively involved in the investment management of listed investment companies (as an Executive Director and/or a member of the Investment Committee), the structuring and execution of a number of corporate, M&A and international joint venture (in South America, Indonesia and the Middle East) transactions, capital raisings and capital management initiatives and has extensive experience in public company administration, corporations' law and ASX compliance and investor/shareholder relations.
+Special responsibilities Secretary of Audit Committee and Remuneration and Nomination Committee Relevant Interests in shares and options Nil Other positions held in listed entities Executive Director (also Company Secretary) of: Orion Equities Limited (ASX:OEQ) (Secretary since 2 August 2000 and Director since 4 July 2003) Queste Communications Ltd (ASX:QUE) (Secretary since 30 August 2000 and Director since 3 April 2013) Company Secretary of Bentley Capital Limited (ASX:BEL) (since 5 February 2004) Former position in other listed entities in past 3 years Company Secretary of Keybridge Capital Limited (ASX:KBC) (13 October 2016 to 13 October 2019)